dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0701.md

 While Common Lisp supports both these methods of extending the language, macros give Common Lisp yet another way.
 As I discussed briefly in Chapter 4, each macro defines its own syntax, determining how the s-expressions it's passed are turned into Lisp forms.
 With macros as part of the core language it's possible to build new syntax--control constructs such as WHEN, DOLIST, and LOOP as well as definitional forms such as DEFUN and DEFPARAMETER--as part of the "standard library" rather than having to hardwire them into the core.
 This has implications for how the language itself is implemented, but as a Lisp programmer you'll care more that it gives you another way to extend the language, making it a better language for expressing solutions to your particular programming problems.

 Now, it may seem that the benefits of having another way to extend the language would be easy to recognize.
 But for some reason a lot of folks who haven't actually used Lisp macros--folks who think nothing of spending their days creating new functional abstractions or defining hierarchies of classes to solve their programming problems--get spooked by the idea of being able to define new syntactic abstractions.
 The most common cause of macrophobia seems to be bad experiences with other "macro" systems.
 Simple fear of the unknown no doubt plays a role, too.
 To avoid triggering any macrophobic reactions, I'll ease into the subject by discussing several of the standard control-construct macros defined by Common Lisp.
 These are some of the things that, if Lisp didn't have macros, would have to be built into the language core.
-When you use them, you don't have to care that they're implemented as macros, but they provide a good example of some of the things you can do with macros.2 In the next chapter, I'll show you how you can define your own macros.
+When you use them, you don't have to care that they're implemented as macros, but they provide a good example of some of the things you can do with macros.
+2 In the next chapter, I'll show you how you can define your own macros.

+1 To see what this misunderstanding looks like, find any longish Usenet thread cross-posted between comp.lang.lisp and any other comp.lang.* group with macro in the subject.
+A rough paraphrase goes like this: Lispnik: “Lisp is the best because of its macros!”
+Othernik: “You think Lisp is good because of macros?!
+But macros are horrible and evil; Lisp must be horrible and evil.”

+2 Another important class of language constructs that are defined using macros are all the definitional constructs such as DEFUN, DEFPARAMETER, DEFVAR, and others.
+In Chapter 24 you’ll define your own definitional macros that will allow you to concisely write code for reading and writing binary data.

 ## 7.1 WHEN and UNLESS